cdapio/cdap/cdap-docs/admin-manual/source/operations/cdap-ui.rst

-It includes access to: the Cask Market, with use cases, pipelines, applications, plugins, datapacks, and drivers; the Resource Centre, which provides wizards for adding streams, drivers, applications, Hydrator pipelines, and plugins; and access to CDAP extensions including Cask Hydrator, Cask Tracker, and Cask Wrangler.
+It includes access to: the Cask Market, with use cases, pipelines, applications, plugins, datapacks, and drivers; the Resource Centre, which provides wizards for adding streams, drivers, applications, pipelines, and plugins; and access to CDAP extensions.

 Here are screen-captures of the new CDAP Beta UI running on a Distributed CDAP: